GDzhu01/vllm-ascend-deepseekv4/docs/source/tutorials/DeepSeek-V4.md

 ### Installation

 You can using our official docker image to run `DeepSeek-V4` directly.
-Currently, `DeepSeek-V4` is integrated in version `v0.13.0rc3-pre`.
+Currently, `DeepSeek-V4` is integrated in image `v0.13.0rc3-pre`.

 :::::{tab-set}
 :sync-group: install